JonathanZWhite/less-in-practice/README.md

 ```

 ####Namespacing
 Namespace your styles by the module they belong to.
 In the past, I have tried the prefix your styles by the name of the module they belong to but ended up with unecessarily long class names.
+The rule with this approach is to keep your nesting within the namespace to a minimum.

 ```
 .landing {